ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 1. Install a desktop version of Visual Studio Code.
 1. Install watsonx.data extension from [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.watsonx-data).
-1. Ensure you have public-private SSH key pair to establish SSH connection with the Spark lab.
-For more information about generating the key, open watsonx.data extension in Visual Studio Code, go to Details tab, see the section, Set up SSH on your machine.
 1. Install the Visual Studio Code extension, **Remote - SSH** from [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).